Adam Duvall Player Props: Red Sox vs. Cubs

-The Boston Red Sox, including Adam Duvall (.231 on-base percentage in past 10 games, 95 points below season-long percentage), battle starting pitcher Marcus Stroman and the Chicago Cubs at Wrigley Field, Saturday at 2:20 PM ET.
+On Sunday, Adam Duvall (batting .200 in his past 10 games) and the Boston Red Sox play the Chicago Cubs, whose starting pitcher will be Justin Steele.
+First pitch is at 2:20 PM ET.

-He hit a home run while going 1-for-4 in his most recent game against the Cubs.
+In his last game, he notched a home run while going 1-for-4 against the Cubs.

 Adam Duvall Game Info & Props vs. the Cubs